 There is also a difference in the prediction horizon considered.
 Both Argoverse and nuScenes provide 2s of trajectory history.
-However, Argoverse prediction time horizon is of 3s, whereas nuScenes considers 6s.
-Waymo provides tracks for the past 1 second and considers three different evaluation times: 3, 5, and 8 seconds into the future.
+However, the Argoverse prediction time horizon is 3s, whereas nuScenes considers 6s.
+Waymo [39] provides tracks for the past 1 s and considers three different evaluation times: 3, 5, and 8 s into the future.

-In order to sort their leaderboards, there is no consensus on the most important metric. nuScenes ranks the different approaches according to minADE5 (K=5).
-Argoverse sorts them according to brier-minFDE at K=6, assuming a uniform distribution for approaches that do not provide a probability associated to the predictions.
-In previous competitions, they used MR and minFDE at K=6.
-Waymo leaderboard ranking is by the average Soft mAP across evaluation times, while MR is used as a secondary metric.
+In order to sort their leaderboards, there is no consensus on the most important metric. nuScenes ranks the different approaches according to minADE5 (K = 5).
+Argoverse sorts them according to brier-minFDE at K = 6, assuming a uniform distribution for approaches that do not provide a probability associated to the predictions.
+In previous competitions, they used MR and minFDE at K = 6.
+Waymo leaderboard ranking is built based on the average Soft mAP across evaluation times, while MR is used as a secondary metric.